Low-degree learning and the metric entropy of polynomials: Introduction

 \begin{corollary} Let $\ms{C}_{n,d,s}$ be the class of all Boolean functions on $\{-1,1\}^n$ computable by a depth-$d$ circuit of size $s>1$.
 Then, for every $\e,\delta\in(0,1)$, we have

 \end{corollary}

 Learning constant depth circuits (also known as $\msf{AC}^0$ circuits) in quasi-polynomial time is the main focus of the seminal work \cite{LMN93} of Linial, Mansour and Nisan which prompted them to design the Low-Degree Algorithm.
 Moreover, it is known (see \cite{Kha93}) that quasi-polynomial time is also \emph{necessary} to learn this class, conditionally on some standard cryptographic assumptions.
-The contribution of Corollary \ref{cor:circuits} is the fact that the query complexity of this learning problem is (exponentially) smaller than the corresponding running time \cite{LMN93} for large enough $n$.
-Choosing $d=2$, Corollary \ref{cor:circuits} implies that DNF formulas of polynomial size can be learned from polynomially many samples up to constant error (see \cite{KS04} and the references therein for the long-standing open problem of understanding the running time required to learn DNF).
+The contribution of Corollary \ref{cor:circuits} is the fact that the query complexity of this learning problem is (exponentially) smaller than the corresponding running time \cite{LMN93} for large enough $n$ (see \cite{KS04} and the references therein for the long-standing open problem of understanding the running time required to learn DNF).
 It is worth emphasizing that the reason Corollary \ref{cor:circuits} follows from Corollary \ref{cor:robust-boolean} is that $\msf{AC}^0$ circuits have strong enough Fourier concentration.
 It remains an interesting problem to understand whether Corollary \ref{cor:robust-boolean} can be boosted to encapsulate classes of Boolean functions with weaker concentration such as linear threshold functions or functions of many hyperplanes \cite{BKS99,Per21}.